Malaria vaccine: RTS,S

-In August 2022, UNICEF awarded a contract to GSK to purchase 18 million doses of the RTS,S vaccine over three years.
+The vaccine was prequalified by WHO in July 2022.
+In August 2022, UNICEF awarded a contract to GSK to supply 18 million doses of the RTS,S vaccine over three years.
 More than 30 countries have areas with moderate to high malaria transmission where the vaccine is expected to be useful.

+As of April 2023, 1.5 million children in Ghana, Kenya, and Malawi had received at least one injection of the vaccine, with more than 4.5 million doses of the vaccine administered through the countries' routine immunization programs.
+The next 9 countries to receive the vaccine over the next 2 years are Benin, Burkina Faso, Burundi, Cameroon, the Democratic Republic of the Congo, Liberia, Niger, Sierra Leone, and Uganda.